aseveritt/scFootprintBenchmark/README.md

 |   |                                                (2) reads not mapping to chr1-22, X, or Y (via samtools)
 |   |                                                (3) reads associated with filtered-out cell barcodes in ArchR (via sinto)
 |   |
-│   │   *.bam : (not included due to size; downloadable separately, 568G)
+│   │   *.bam : (not included due to size (568G).
+Available upon request.
 |
 │
 └─── 03_peakcalls/